 The Department of Epidemiology focuses on surveillance for disease, risk factors for disease in the general population, behavioral factors in disease, use and outcome of health interventions and care, and the establishment and evaluation of disease control measures in the community.
 Students are guided by faculty members whose research interests include epidemiology of communication disorders, pharmacoepidemiology, cancer epidemiology, infectious disease epidemiology, adverse reproductive outcome epidemiology, anatomic pathology, genetics, cardiovascular disease, nutrition, smoking cessation, epidemiology of reproduction, dental epidemiology, clinical epidemiology, neuroepidemiology, meta-analysis, intervention trials, international health, and effects of aging.

 In addition to its graduate degrees, the department offers the epidemiology subprogram for the Master of Public Health (M.P.H.); see Master of Public Health in the Catalog.
 The subprogram focuses on fundamental concepts and methods, and provides training in the use of data and methods for disease assessment and for evaluation of programs and interventions.
-It also participates in a joint degree program with the Department of Biology (College of Liberal Arts and Sciences); see "Joint B.A. or B.S./M.S. in Epidemiology" under Requirements in the Master of Science in Epidemiology section.
+It also participates in a combined degree program with the Department of Biology (College of Liberal Arts and Sciences); see "B.A./M.P.H. or M.S." under Combined Programs in the B.A. in Biology section of the Catalog.

 Certificate in Translational and Clinical Investigation

-The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see Translational and Clinical Investigation in the Catalog.
+The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see Certificate in Translational and Clinical Investigation in the Catalog.

 Related Certificate: Emerging Infectious Disease Epidemiology